9 Best Leather Sneakers for Men 2025 | Minimalist, Low Profile, Dressy Sneaks

 - Sustainable, certified leather

-As a brand, Koio’s focus is sustainability and fair treatment of its workers.
+As a brand, Koio’s focus is on sustainability and fair treatment of its workers.
 The leathers that this brand uses are from LWG Gold-rated tanneries, meaning they were audited by the Leather Working Group to meet the highest standards of sustainability, worker treatment, waste disposal, and more — all issues that plague poorly regulated tanneries that work with chrome tanned leather.

 - Over 20 different leather options from Gold-rated tanneries.